Get a mortgage

 Whether you’re eligible or not will depend on the lender, as criteria can depend on your qualifications, age, employment type and registration with industry bodies.

-At Wesleyan Financial Services, we work alongside a leading panel of professional mortgage lenders.
+At Wesleyan Financial Services, we work alongside a panel of leading lenders who are experienced in finding mortgages for dentists.
 Whether you’re just starting out in your career or already own a practice, we can help lenders build an accurate picture of your financial health, to give you the best chances of a successful application.

 We also manage the whole process for you - saving you time and stress by liaising with the lender on your behalf.

-We’ll assign you a Financial Consultant that works specifically with dentists.
+We’ll assign you a Specialist Financial Adviser that works specifically with dentists.
 Someone who understands your career progression, sick pay entitlements, pension contributions and more.
 Using our knowledge of your profession, we’ll work out what you can realistically afford to borrow in the long term.